SanjayMarreddi/Natural-Language-Processing/README.md

 # Natural-Language-Processing
-An Amazing collection of Codes and Projects that use NLP
+A collection of Codes and Projects that use NLP